 On Saturday, I arrived later than I wished due to a horrific storm I chose to wait out at home.
 But when the skies cleared, it was back to the con.
 I quite enjoyed reading 20 minutes worth of “The Flight To Brassbright” to an absurdly delightful full room tonight.
 It was a hard act to follow Patty Templeton who dazzled us with her current work in progress, a retro tale of books, music and the supernatural.
 Watch for it!
 And then I got down to my undercrackers (petticoat and peasant top with added mob cap and fuzzy slippers), as the MCSC writers threw a reading slumber party.
 Loved it!
 And Emmy Jackson brought pie!

 Thank you so much, Salathiel Palland, for not being afraid to chase a dream, catch it, and share it with so many.
 Motor City Steam Con helped fulfill some of my dreams too, and I know others can say the same.
 Can you even imagine how many dreams grew to have shape and form over the past three days?
 Let’s do it again next year.
 I’d also like to give a very warm thank you to Emmy Jackson, who took such very good care of the authors, and did so with grace and (to our eyes) ease.
 Thank you to the other authors.
 I enjoyed each and every one of you.
 I’ve learned from your advise and experience.
 Your acceptance of me as one of you went a long way in squishing my sense of impostor syndrome.
 I’ve already started enjoying your work and am excited to browse your websites, too.
-Everyone should visit the authors page at the con website and seek out these writers, learn more about them, and consider buying some of their books.

 Nearly forgot to mention the most important detail: Both my corsets needed to have their backlaces adjusted as they were TOO BIG.
 Wooo!